Have you wanted to optimize your paid search campaigns?

 If you see one of your competitors using a certain ad for weeks, there is a reason for it.
 The ad probably is getting clicks, so it’s a good template to use.
 Don’t copy what they’re doing, but look at the style and tone, as well as the keywords.
 After you look at some successful ads for your competitors, you probably can get an idea of what to do.

-As well as getting some inspiration from your competitors, you should test your ads to see which does the best.
+As well as getting some inspiration from your competitors, you should test your google ads to see which does the best.
 So, you should have two or more versions of the same ad so you can see the one that gets the most clicks.

 Many marketers don’t realize how important performance by location is; some geographic areas perform differently from others.
 As you review and make adjustments to your top goal, you can increase the efficiency of your paid search campaigns.